Why Do I Struggle to Breathe When Running? And What To Do About It

 There are various means to help buffer this acid to help attenuate metabolic acidosis, but this can increase the carbon dioxide level in your blood.

-Therefore, you will start breathing harder and faster as you rely more and more on glycolysis in order to expel the excess carbon dioxide that begins accumulating in the body.
+Therefore, you will start breathing harder and faster as you rely more and more on glycolysis to expel the excess carbon dioxide that begins accumulating in the body.
 This, in turn, will further contribute to you feeling out of breath while running.

 A person sitting on the stairs, out of breath.